wolfSSL/wolfssh/README.md

     $ ./examples/keygen/keygen keyblob.bin -rsa -t -pem

-Take key.pem and convert the TPM public key to the ssh-rsa BASE64 username format:
-`ssh-keygen -f key.pem -i -m PKCS8`.
-Update echoserver.c user "hansel"'s public key.
+This will produce a key.pem TPM public key which needs to be converted the to the ssh-rsa BASE64 username format using this command: `ssh-keygen -f key.pem -i -m PKCS8` Take this BASE64 encoded public key and update the `samplePublicKeyRsaBuffer` in `echoserver.c` with it.
+Make sure to the user is "hansel"'s public key.

 The directory `examples` contains an echoserver that any client should be able to connect to.
 From wolfSSH open two terminal instances and run the